Commissioned by Sandi Toksvig for Sky Theatre Arts Live, Syrinx is Kate’s first play.

 The Taxidermist's Daughter

-Adapted with Greg Mosse, a major stage adaptation (with film to follow) of her highly acclaimed No 1 bestselling Gothic novel, set in Fishbourne in 1912.
+Adapted by the author, a major stage adaptation of her highly acclaimed No 1 bestselling Gothic novel, set in Fishbourne in 1912 (2020).

 The Queen of Jerusalem

-Based on an original story by Kate Mosse - and adapted with Greg Mosse - a major new history play celebrating Melisande, the extraordinary woman who ruled Jerusalem in the 12th century, and her three sisters.
-A major piece of untold women's history set in the Holy Land during the Crusader era.
+Based on an original story by Kate Mosse, a major history play celebrating Melisande, the extraordinary woman who ruled Jerusalem in the 12th century, and her three sisters.
+A major piece of untold women's history set in the Holy Land during the Crusader era (2022).